 Things to know for your Merchant account:

-- Google Merchant platform allows users to manage different Merchant Center accounts (a step that would come in handy for the marketers).
+- Google Merchant platform allows users to manage different Merchant Center accounts (a step that would come in handy for marketers).
 To do the same, you need to request your newly created account to an MCA (Multi-Client Account).

 - You might come across a situation where some other Google account needs access over your Merchant account; to do the same, you need to set up your user access.